cal-overflow/Build-A-Blog/getting-started.md

 ## 6. Write your first blog post (optional)

-Now that you've done all the heavy lifting, your website should have a basic home page and be ready to serve some blog posts.
-Reference the [Posts section of the README](./README.md#posts-) for general information on writing a post.
+Now that you've done all the heavy lifting, your website should have a basic home page and be ready to serve some blog posts. \
+If you haven't already, create a blog [section](./README.md#sections).
+Next, reference the [Posts section of the README](./README.md#posts-) for general information on writing a post.

 ## Running locally